gipfeli-io/documentation/docs/design/use-cases.md

 * **Postconditions**: *none*
 * **Possible rainy day scenarios**:
     * User has no tours - detail screen is not accessible.
+    * User accesses tour that does not exists - error message shown.
+    * User accesses tour that does not belong to them - error message shown.

 ### UC7: Create tour